hidecode221b/Radia_MPW/README.md

 # Radia_MPW
-Magnetic field simulation by Radia on Mathematica and Python for in-vacuum hybrid Undulator/Multipole Wiggler to generate hard X-ray in synchrotron storage ring.
+Magnetic field simulation codes in Radia on Mathematica and Python for development of in-vacuum hybrid Undulator/Multipole Wiggler to generate higher flux and harder X-ray in the synchrotron storage ring.

+## Features
+- The number of poles can be varied either in even or odd.
+- Magnetic field can be plotted in the vector field based on PyVISTA.
+- Magnet geometry can be plotted by PyVISTA from VTK file.
+-

 ## Environment
 Radia python package is available from the link below.